-Loriann Oberlin, MS, LCPC counsels children as young as four and sees adult clients through their careers into retirement.
+Loriann Oberlin, MS, LCPC counsels children as young as six and sees adult clients through their careers into retirement.
 Since children and teens don’t always sit right down and talk as adults may, Loriann uses creative modalities, including therapeutic books, games, art, toy, apps or video clips that help connect with youth whose words then emanate from play.
-Though this may not be as easy as in the office, during the 2020 coronavirus social distancing directives, rest assured I will make counseling as engaging as possible, and may ask parents to participate as well in some of our virtual sessions.
+As we learned in 2020, therapy can be done via telehealth.
+Rest assured I will make counseling as engaging as possible, and may ask parents to participate as well in some of our virtual sessions.

 While maintaining that safe space for kids and teens to share, Loriann checks in with parents involving them in sessions, as needed.
-Men, women, boys and girls benefit from counseling when there are:
+People benefit from counseling when there are:

 - too many worries, depressed mood or anger